 Click here to view pictures!

 The Rite of Confirmation is a sacrament that continues the welcome and belonging that began with Baptism and has continued with Eucharist.
 Confirmation deepens our relationship with God and strengthens us to live lives of faith and mission.
-We invite baptized Catholics seeking to be confirmed in the faith to attend classes starting on September 11, 2014 at 7:00 PM in the Social Hall.
-If you have any questions, please call the parish office at 222-9630 or email firstname.lastname@example.org.
+Baptized Catholics seeking confirmation in the faith should contact Deacon Andy at email@example.com or call the parish office at 222-6430.

 Baptismal Preparation Classes

 Deacon Andy will be holding a Baptismal Preparation Class on Monday, November 17 at 6:30pm in the Lewis Conference Room.
 All parents and godparents of children seeking the Sacrament of Baptism are welcome to attend.
 Call the office at (850) 222-9630 to register.